elegans-io/rec_syndata/README.md

 `bias` tells how similar users and items are.

 RSD extract randomly `item1, item2, user1` and `user2`.
 It tries to
-have `Item2` similar to `item1` and `user2` to `user1`.
+have `user2` similar to `user1`.

+Once a user buys an item, its "personal" probabilities of buying certain items change: now they'll have higher probability for items in the same category.

 It associates them in three observations: `(user1, item1), (user1, item2), (user2, item1)`.

 #### Items

-Items are in the same category if their ID mod(n_categories) is the same.
+Items are in the same category (therefore similar) if their ID mod(n_categories) is the same.

-If item1 and item2 are not similar, it attempts `bias` times to extract a different item2 hoping to get a similar one.
-Given an item1, users have higher probability to buy item1+n_categories.
-If this does not happen, they have a higher probability of buying an item in the same category.

 #### Users